lenincompres/DOM.js/README.md

 * Extend HTML elements with custom methods.
 * Integrate seamlessly with libraries like P5.js.

+### Why use DOM.js?
+**Performance Benefits**

+DOM.js is lightweight and focused on the front-end, making it ideal for smaller projects where the overhead of a larger library like React might not be necessary.
+By avoiding server-side dependencies and additional languages like JSX, DOM.js can result in faster load times and more direct control over the DOM.
+This makes it particularly effective for applications with simpler state management or minimal reactivity needs.

 ### DOM.js vs. React

 DOM.js offers a simpler, front-end-focused alternative to React, working with the virtual DOM and allowing component architecture by extending the HTMLElement class.
 Unlike React, DOM.js doesn't require server-side code, installations, or learning additional languages like JSX.
 It's ideal for lightweight applications where direct control over the DOM is needed, providing a more streamlined, vanilla JavaScript approach.
 React, on the other hand, excels in large-scale applications with complex state management and a vast ecosystem.